barry-ha/Griduino/docs/PROGRAMMING.md

    - SdFat – Adafruit Fork by Bill Greiman v1.2.3 <br>*Note:* Use v1, as we have not tested v2<br> *Note:* do not install SdFat because it has incompatible SdFat.h file
    - Time by Michael Margolis v1.6.0 <br>*Note:* searching the library manager for the word "time" lists just about every library.
 Searching for the word "timekeeping" will show the correct library.

-The volume control component is outside of Arduino's Library Manager, so follow this link to GitHub and install the latest version:
+These components are outside of Arduino's Library Manager, so follow these links to GitHub and install the latest version:

-   - https://github.com/tom-dudman/DS1804 - library for DS1804 Digital Potentiometer
+   - https://github.com/tom-dudman/DS1804 - library to control DS1804 Digital Potentiometer
+   - https://github.com/barry-ha/Audio_QSPI - library to play WAV files from Quad-SPI memory chip

 <h2>5.
 Disclaimer</h2>